 A published site is a promise.
 The job of Designer is to make the promise easy to keep.

-Designer ships with custom-domain attach with managed SSL, a sitewide cookie banner, structured-data SEO, and a media gallery wired to Vercel Blob.
-The renderer sits behind dekimu-site — fast paths cached, no extra round-trip on the routing decision.
+Designer ships with custom-domain attach with managed SSL, a sitewide cookie banner, structured-data SEO, and a media gallery backed by managed media storage.
+The published site renders fast — hot paths cached, no extra round-trip on each request.

 Multi-site per workspace is the next phase.
 Pro tier will support up to five sites per workspace, Team ten.
-The migration is staged — Phase 0 ships a schema field, Phase 1 backfills with double-write, Phase 2 flips reads, and the cleanup phase only runs after two release cycles of stable Phase 3.
-No user-visible downtime, no Redis-key breakage, no rushed cutover.
+The migration is staged so nothing breaks under you — new structure first, a careful backfill, then the switch, with cleanup only after it's proven stable across two release cycles.
+No user-visible downtime, no data loss, no rushed cutover.

 Launch surface is designer.dekimu.com — landing, screenshots, the six template gallery.
 Inside the Hub, Designer routes under /dashboard/designer.